Status-Optics/runner/README.md

 ## Environment Variables needed to bootstrap the runner
 RUNNER_CONFIG_REPO - The URL of the git repository containing the runner configuration.
 RUNNER_CONFIG_BRANCH - The branch of the git repository containing the runner configuration.
-RUNNER_CONFIG_PATH - The path to the runner configuration file in the git repository.
+RUNNER_CONFIG_FILE - The path to the runner configuration file in the git repository.

 ## Runner Configuration